Jason Trinity Holden

 Jason’s skills as a trial attorney and appellate advocate have been recognized by his peers:

-Jason was selected for inclusion in the Mountain States Rising Stars in Civil Litigation, Defense from 2010 through 2014 and has been selected as a SuperLawyer since 2015.
+Jason is AV Rated by Martindale-Hubbell.
+He was selected for inclusion in the Mountain States Rising Stars in Civil Litigation, Defense from 2010 through 2014 and has been selected as a SuperLawyer since 2015.
 (The Rising Stars publication features the outstanding young lawyers in the State of Montana and is an honor given to only 2.5% of Montana lawyers and the SuperLawyer selection is an honor given to only 5% of Montana lawyers).

 In 2011 Jason was the co-recipient of the Neil Haight Pro Bono Award from the State Bar of Montana.
 Jason received the award for his excellent and tireless work on behalf of the Cascade County Pro-Bono Law Clinic, please note that Jason only serves Pro-Bono clients through the clinic and not through direct solicitation.